 Before you serve your cockatiel carrots, it’s best to buy organic if you can.
 While organic might be a bit more expensive, it reduces the risk of pesticide exposure, which can make your bird very sick.

 However, if you don’t have organic carrots, plain store-bought carrots will suffice.
-Just make sure that you wash the outside thoroughly and peel them if you can.
+Just make sure that you wash the outside thoroughly before serving them to your cockatiel.

 Cockatiels can enjoy both the top greens as well as the orange fleshy parts.
 Your cockatiel might have a preference as to which one they like the best, so you’ll just have to try it out.